build-on-aws/bedrock-agent-txt2sql/README.md

 ![Model select2](Streamlit_App/images/select_model.png)

 - When creating the action group, call it `query-athena`.
 Select Lambda function "bedrock-agent-txtsql-action".
 Next, select the schema file athena-schema.json from the S3 bucket "athena-datasource-alias".
-Select Next, then Next again, as we are not associating a knowledge base.

 ![Add action group](Streamlit_App/images/action_group_add.png)

-Create the Agent
+- Select next, then next again, as we are not associating a knowledge base.
+Then create the Agent

 ![Create agent](Streamlit_App/images/create_agent.png)